hashgraph/stablecoin-studio/sdk/README.md

 ```

 ### RevokeRole

-Revokes a role of an account for a stable coin.
+Revokes a role of an account for a stablecoin.
 The operating account must have the admin role.

 **Spec:**

 ```Typescript
 	Role.revokeRole(request: RevokeRoleRequest): Promise<boolean>;
 ```